danidee10/danidee10.github.io/_posts/2016-11-14-flask-by-example-7.markdown

 date: 2016-11-14T22:35:33+01:00
 ---

-Welcome to part 7 of this tutorial, in this part we're going to build an admin dashboard for our application which would serve provide basic `CRUD` functionality for the models in our database.
+Welcome to part 7 of this series, in this part we're going to build an admin dashboard for our application which would provide basic `CRUD` functionality for the models in our database.

-Go ahead and install flask admin from pip
+**Go ahead and install flask admin from pip**

 {% highlight shell %}
 pip install flask-admin
 {% endhighlight %}

-It's very easy to use flask-admin, just import the `Admin` class, create a new object out of it, and set the application to our current application
+It's very easy to use flask-admin, just import the `Admin` class, create a new object with it, and pass in our flask application object as the first parameter, the name argument is the name that's displayed on the admin homepage, it defaults to the application name.

-After that you can add different models by "adding" new `ModelView` objects to the application.
+After that you can add different models by by creating `ModelView` objects.

-This `ModelView` objects would show up as different menu's in our admin dashboard
+Our Model objects would show up as different menus in the admin dashboard.

 **Add the following to votr.py**
 {% highlight python %}